65th Filmfare Awards South 2018 (Malayalam): And The Winners Are..

 The year 2017 was nothing short than a spectacular one for the Malayalam film industry with movies of different genres stepping in and tasting success at the box office.
 We got to see films, which were rich in performances and content.
 In fact, Malayalam movies ruled the roost at this year's National Film Awards and it rightly shows how good the year was for the industry.

-Now, the winners of the 65th Filmfare Awards South 2018 (Malayalam) will be announced in a short while, in a function, which will be held in Hyderabad.
+The results of the 65th Filmfare Awards South 2018 (Malayalam) was announced, in a function, which was held in Hyderabad on June 16, 2018 and the awards were handed over to the winners in the same ceremony.
 The nominations list were out a week ago and the movies like Thondimuthalum Driksakshiyum, Take Off, Angamaly Diaries etc., have bagged the maximum number of nominations in various section in Malayalam.

-Keep scrolling down to know more about the winners..
+Keep scrolling down to know more about the winners of the 65th Filmfare Awards South 2018 (Malayalam)..

 Best Debut (Male)